What is in this leaflet

 - rash, itching or hives on the skin

-Do not take Salpraz Heartburn Relief if you have severe liver disease or cirrhosis.
+Do not take Salpraz Heartburn Relief if you:

 If you are not sure whether you should start taking Salpraz Heartburn Relief alone or in combination with any other medications, talk to your doctor or pharmacist.